bsweets/CustomRobots/guidebook.md

 # Test whether the Module and Menu items related to app exists or not for different roles/users
 ## Goal
 The goal of this lab is to make you familirize with how to test menu item and modules visibility of an application in left Navigator
-### TTest whether the Module and Menu items related to app exists or not for employee role
+### Test whether the Module and Menu items related to app exists or not for employee role
 1. Create a new **Test** record.
 Name it "Check order traking menu item exists".
 Right-click the header and **Save** the record.
 2. Click **Add Test Step** button. ![](images/test_form_add_test_step.png)
 3. Choose **Impersonate** from the list of options.
 Choose "Erin Smith" and click **Submit**.